 Retracting and releasing the slide retracts (cocks) the striker firing pin against its surrounding striker spring.
 This action also causes the rear of the striker to protrude from the slide’s steel back plate, where it then serves as a tactile and visual indicator of the gun’s status.
 There is no second strike capability, as the slide must be retracted to reset the striker.

-The frame is polymer and colored black.
+The gun used in this Springfield XDS review, the frame is polymer and colored black.
 Its gripping areas, including the forward face of the ample and rounded trigger guard, are covered with an improved version of Springfield’s “all-terrain” texturing, with the more highly raised gripping rectangles having their top edges slightly rounded.
 Thedustcover has a Picatinny accessory rail on which I was able to easily place and remove an Insight Technology X2 subcompact LED light.

 “Target” thumb rests can be found at the top of the grips.
 These are matching depressions which can function as a thumb rest.
 The reason for these on this gun is the result of handgun import regulations where arms are only permitted if they receive enough points for having “sporting purposes” features – and the XD thumb rests are officially recognized as being for target or sporting purposes and, thus, get Springfield needed points.
 For those choosing not to use them, they don’t interfere at all with an alternative gripping method.

 The lower rear of the backstrap has a hollow pin retained removable insert, two of which are supplied.
 Each insert is arched, with one having a taller arch in order to aid a wider range of handsizes to be able to get and keep a good, solid grip on the pistol.